About the Species

 - The St. Thomas/St. John, and St. Croix stocks are not subject to overfishing, based on 2015 catch data.

-- The Puerto Rico stock is subject to overfishing based on 2015 catch data.
+- The Puerto Rico stock is not subject to overfishing based on 2017 catch data.

 - Caribbean spiny lobsters get their name from forward-pointing spines that cover their bodies to help protect them from predators.

 - They have a reddish brown shell, marked with occasional dark spots and two large, cream-colored spots on the top of the second segment of the tail.

 - They have long, horn-like antennae over their eyes that they wave to scare off predators, and smaller antennae-like “antennules” that sense movement and detect chemicals in the water.

 - Unlike the American lobster, they lack large front claws.

 - They are harvested for their tail meat.
 Items marketed as “lobster tail” are usually from spiny lobster.

 - Caribbean spiny lobsters grow by molting – they vacate their old shells while simultaneously absorbing water, expanding their body size.
 They molt about 25 times in their first 5 to 7 years of life, and once per year when they’re older.
 It takes them about 2 years to grow to the 3-inch carapace (shell) legal-harvesting size.

 - Spiny lobsters may live 15 years or more, but there is uncertainty regarding this estimate due to the difficulty in ageing this species.

 - They can grow up to 15 pounds and 18 inches.